os11k/os11k.github.io/_posts/2016-02-16-freeswitch-mysql-CDRs.markdown

 );
 {% endhighlight %}

-11) You need to restart freeswitch: `service freeswitch restart`
+11) Please restart freeswitch: `service freeswitch restart`

 12) On this point you can check if module `mod_odbc_cdr` loaded.
 Please run following command in freeswitch CLI:
 {% highlight bash %}